Aqasch/Aqasch.github.io/docs/index.md

 <li>Benchmarking remains a major bottleneck, especially for reproducibility, generalization, and hardware-in-the-loop testing.</li>
 <li>Promising directions include reusable circuit priors, amortized reward evaluation, continual hardware adaptation, and integration with fault-tolerant compilation.</li>
 </ul>
-<b>Bottom line:</b> the paper presents RL-QCO not as a single algorithm, but as an emerging design paradigm for the quantum software stack.
+<b>Bottom line:</b> The paper presents RL-QCO not as a single algorithm, but as an emerging design paradigm for the quantum software stack.
 </p>
 </div>
 </div>